 Bernhard’s run, however, also sparked another interesting talking point about hybrids on the PGA Tour and, more specifically, about how more players are starting to use them.

-For years now, hybrid clubs have been sold to millions of weekend hackers who struggle to strike their long irons, but an increasing number of pros are also adding them to their bags.
+For years now, hybrid clubs have been sold to millions of weekend hackers who struggle to strike their long irons (check out our top picks for hybrids here), but an increasing number of pros are also adding them to their bags.

 So, what is the answer to the question: do golf pros use hybrids?